General Dynamics: 1961–1980

 The U.S. Air Force initiated the Lightweight Fighter (LWF) program to develop a new fighter aircraft that met the requirements of Major John Boyd's "energy-maneuverability" theory.
 General Dynamics organized its own version of Lockheed's Skunk Works, the Advanced Concepts Laboratory, and responded with a new aircraft design incorporating advanced technologies.
 General Dynamics submitted a design in 1972 for a new lightweight fighter, the YF-16.
 The YF-16 first flew in January 1974 and proved slightly better performance than the Northrop Grumman YF-17 in head-to-head testing.
 General Dynamics YF-16 was selected as the first Lightweight Fighter for the U.S. Air Force.
 It entered production as the F-16 Fighting Falcon in January 1975 with an initial order of 650 and 1,388.
 The F-16 also won contracts worldwide, beating the F-17 in foreign competition.
 General Dynamics built an aircraft production factory in Fort Worth, Texas to fulfill the contracts, and F-16 orders eventually totaled more than 4,600, making it the company's largest aircraft program.

 In 1975, General Dynamics Electric Boat broke ground on a land-level submarine construction facility in Groton, Connecticut.
+In 1976, General Dynamics sold the struggling Canadair back to the Canadian government for $38 million.